chrisgrieser/gitfred/README.md

 	+ <kbd>⌘⏎</kbd>: Open the repo's homepage.
 If it has none, opens the releases page instead.
 	+ <kbd>⌥⏎</kbd>: Copy the repo URL.
-	+ <kbd>⌃⏎</kbd>: Shallow clone the repo to a local folder and open in the Terminal.
+	+ <kbd>⌃⏎</kbd>: Clone the repo to a local folder and open in the Terminal.
 	  Optionally, creates a fork on GitHub with the `gh` cli and prepares the repo for a PR.
 - Access public repositories you own via `gmy`.
 	+ <kbd>⏎</kbd>: If the repo is available locally on your device, open it in Finder.
 Otherwise, open the repo's GitHub page.
 	+ <kbd>⌘⏎</kbd>: Open the repo's GitHub page.
 	+ <kbd>⌥⏎</kbd>: Copy the repo link.
-	+ <kbd>⌃⏎</kbd>: Shallow clone the repo to a local folder and open in the Terminal.
+	+ <kbd>⌃⏎</kbd>: Clone the repo to a local folder and open in the Terminal.
 	  If the repo is already locally available on your device, just open the repository in the Terminal.
 - Open recent GitHub issues you are involved in with `ghi`.
 	+ <kbd>⏎</kbd>: Open the issue in the browser.
 	+ <kbd>⌥⏎</kbd>: Copy the issue URL.